 This web page presents an overview of body lift procedures.
-The best way to learn how body contouring through body lifts can help fulfill your personal goals is a consultation with a plastic surgeon.
+To learn more about body contouring through body lifts, schedule a body lift consultation with Dr. Cusick at our Leawood, KS plastic surgery office.

 A body lift is surgery performed to correct excess loose and sagging skin and irregular contours of the: